daothienphu/Random-Scripts/Payday2/readme.md

 [ 22/ 22] Wolf                           |################################| 100.0%
 ```

-The script does check if the files exist, although sometimes the url from the FBI page redirects to a different cache with a slightly different version of the file, so it will still download the new file.
+The script does check if the files exist, although sometimes the URL from the FBI page redirects to a different cache with a slightly different version of the file, and it will download the new version.
 ```
 Are you sure you want to download 22 file(s) in [Main Masks] > [Main Crew]?
 At least 30.3 MB (31,776,494 bytes) of disk space is required. [y/n]? y